-Higher Education Opportunity Program (HEOP).
-Application is made through the University.
-Students must meet the economic and educational criteria as prescribed by the New York State Department of Education.
+Arthur O. Eve Higher Education Opportunity Program (HEOP).
+This program is designed for students who have the potential for, and interest in, furthering their education but are not admissible under St. Bonaventure University's regular admissions requirements.
+Students must meet the economic and academic criteria as prescribed by the New York State Department of Education.
 Further information may be obtained by contacting the Director of HEOP.